Covid 19: 60 new community cases today: 6 Omicron cases; second border-related case in the community at border; - NZ Herald

-There are 60 new community cases of Covid-19 today, with 11 new Delta cases identified at the border.
+There are 60 new community cases of Covid-19 today - and a second instance of a person with Omicron being in the community.

 The Ministry of Health has just released the information.

-The ministry says a second border-related case has been in the community.
-The case is an Air New Zealand crew member who worked on a flight between Auckland and Sydney on December 24.
+The ministry says a second border-related case is an Air New Zealand crew member who worked on a flight between Auckland and Sydney on December 24.

 "Whole genome sequencing has confirmed the Omicron variant and has also confirmed the case is linked to three other Omicron cases on the same flight," the ministry said.